charlie-makes-things/C_cheddaboards/README.md

 # Example

 See the main() function in chedda.c for a usage example.
-If you have libcurl installed you can use the include buildrun.sh script to compile and execute the example.
+If you have libcurl installed you can use the included buildrun.sh script to compile and execute the example.
 You will likely need to use 'chmod +x buildrun.sh' first.

 # License